 The 1799 tax roll, the next that survives for the county, reveals more about the family.
 In the three-year interim, the community had been heavily settled and part of their militia and taxation district had been cut off to create a new Johnston's District, into which the younger James Boyd now fell.
 In that interim also, Jane Boyd gave up her active management of the family land, perhaps because the last child had come of age and the estate was divided among the heirs.
-The 1801 surveys of the adjacent lands of Robert and James Boyd (Jr.) still place her on the 1769 (1790) grant; but from 1799 forward, Robert and James Jr. would be the parties responsible for the tax on the two grants made to James Boyd Sr. 31
+The 1801 surveys of the adjacent lands of Robert and James Boyd (Jr.) still place her on the 1769 (1790) grant; but from 1799 forward, Robert and James Jr. would be the parties responsible for the tax on the two grants made to James Boyd Sr. 32

 The sequence of names on the 1799 and later tax rolls also suggests the existence of a daughter Jane.
-The tax roll that was created for the Boyd community in 1799 introduces one "Jane Ware" as a neighbor of Andrew Boyd, consecutively with the widow Martha Millen, for whom Samuel Boyd was trustee.
-32 While Jane Ware had no land of her own, she was
+The tax roll that was created for the Boyd community in 1799 introduces one

-30 Jefferson Co., Ga., Tax Rolls, 1796, for ALEXANDER'S DIST.: #11 James Boyd (index entry only); then the Jane Boyd cluster, as follows: #77 John Taggert (200 acres, Cheaver's Creek), #78 Robt.
+31 Jefferson Co., Ga., Tax Rolls, 1796, for ALEXANDER'S DIST.: #11 James Boyd (index entry only); then the Jane Boyd cluster, as follows: #77 John Taggert (200 acres, Cheaver's Creek), #78 Robt.
 Boyd (100a.
 Cheaver's Creek, adj.
 Samuel Boyd), #79 Jean Boyd (100 a., Cheaver's Creek, adj.
 "R. Boyd"), #80 Saml.
-Boyd (300 a., Cheaver's Creek).
+Boyd (300 a., Cheavers Creek).
 Archibald Boyd and his 350 acres, at the juncture of Cheaver's Creek and Big Creek, is taxed in an adjacent district, "Hampton & Fuzel's."